6 DAYS FROM $2,099

 Keep an eye out for pink dolphins on the Yarapa, then savor a home-hosted lunch and cooking class

 Our last full day is one of our most diverse.
 Unforgettable Moment: We’ll spend the morning swimming the pristine waters of the Yarapa River, home to the famous pink Amazon dolphin.
 Keep your eyes on the surrounding waters — according to Amazonian legend, pink dolphins possess the power to turn into humans and steal the most attractive people from surrounding villages!
 In the afternoon, we’ll learn about local food during an Amazonia cooking class, followed by a home-hosted lunch.
 Interacting with locals while enjoying a wonderful meal will be the perfect coda to our journey.
 That is, unless you choose to add yet another unforgettable experience to your adventure: our Cusco and Machu Picchu extension.

 Please note: Depending on river currents and weather conditions, some departures may not have the opportunity to swim, and will explore the river via skiff instead.

 Disembark and settle into the hotel for leisure or spa amenities before flying home

-Enjoy your final leisurely morning onboard; this afternoon, we’ll disembark in Iquitos and transfer to our hotel.
+Enjoy one final leisurely morning on board; this afternoon, we’ll disembark in Iquitos and transfer to our hotel.
 Spend a relaxing afternoon taking advantage of the hotel’s amenities: treat yourself to a hot stone massage in the hotel’s Wellness Center, enjoy a swim in the outdoor pool and whirlpool, or explore the vibrant city around you.
 We’ll head to Iquitos Airport this evening for a short connecting flight to Lima on our way back to the U.S.